sarjdev/.github/profile/README.md

 🌿 Welcome to **[sarj.dev](https://sarj.dev/)**!
-This open-source project provides a back-end and fron-end solutions for an interactive map application focused on Electric Vehicle (EV) charging stations across Turkey.
+This open-source project provides a back-end and front-end solutions for an interactive map application focused on Electric Vehicle (EV) charging stations across Turkey.
 This project empowers EV owners to find, track, and plan their charging needs seamlessly.

 #### Features